AdaCore/spark2014/docs/ug/spark_2014.rst

 tasks have a type in Ada and can be stored in composite objects such as arrays and records.

-Like for packages or subprograms, a task type's definition is made of two parts, a declaration, usually empty as Ravenscar does not allow tasks to have entries, and a body containing the list of statements to be executed by objects of the task type.
+Like for subprograms, a task type's definition is made of two parts, a declaration, usually empty as Ravenscar does not allow tasks to have entries, and a body containing the list of statements to be executed by objects of the task type.
 For task objects of a given type to be parametrized, task